Undergraduate degree programmes

 Tuition fee regulations

 The Tuition Fee Regulations set out our payment and refund policies.
-The Regulations for 2017-18 are currently being revised and will be published here as soon as possible.

 These regulations are updated every year - you can access a list of archived and present Tuition Fee Regulations documents.